mkmoisio/presidential_tweet_classifier/README.md

 ## scraper.py

 A wrapper for GetOldTweets3 to get around Twitter limits .
-Queries all tweets for Twitter users 'realDonaldTrump' and 'MikeBloomberg' or usernames in a file if -u flag given.
+Queries all tweets for Twitter users 'realDonaldTrump' and 'MikeBloomberg' or users listed in a file if flag -u given.

 ## presidential_tweet_classifier.py